-Washington DC is one of my favorite cities.
+Washington, DC, is one of my favorite cities.
 I love the vibe and the feel of the city.
 I try to visit the area every couple of years.
-In this article, I’ll be going over 14 things to do in Washington, DC.
+In this article, I’ll review 14 things to do in Washington, DC.

 Things to Do in Washington DC

-You can’t go to Washington DC. without seeing the numerous monuments that are there.
+You can’t go to Washington, DC, without seeing the numerous monuments there.
 Some of the monuments I saw were the Washington Monument, The Lincoln Memorial, and the Martin Luther King, Jr. Memorial.
 The atmosphere near the memorial was very calm and peaceful.
 Everyone should check out the Dr. King Memorial if they get a chance.
 He did so much for many people and gave the ultimate sacrifice so that citizens could have equality.

 2. The White House

-You can’t go to Washington DC. and not see the White House.
+You can’t go to Washington, DC, and not see the White House.
 The White House is the residence and workplace of the President of the USA.
 It is located at 1600 Pennsylvania Avenue.
 I’ve had the opportunity to see the White House from a distance a couple of times.
-I haven’t been able to take a tour yet.
+I have yet to be able to take a tour.
 It takes months for your tour request to be approved or denied.

 3. Washington Nationals Game

-You must check out a Washington Nationals game if you’re an MLB fan.
+If you’re an MLB fan, you must check out a Washington Nationals game.
 Nationals Park is a beautiful stadium.
 They are a team that plays in the National League East.
 There are a lot of good seats in Nationals Park that provide excellent views.
 Every ballpark isn’t like that.
 They also have an area outside the stadium called Fairgrounds, with a bar and food vendors.
 It’s a must-see if you like baseball.